Columbine survivors raise children in world shaped by attack

 As the survivors of Columbine entered adulthood, they watched the attacks at their school and so many others — Virginia Tech, Sandy Hook, Parkland — alter the American classroom.

 Drills teaching students to "lock down" inside classrooms became routine.
 Schools formed teams to assess threats, particularly from students.
-Security firms forged a multibillion-dollar industry, introducing surveillance video, panic buttons and upgraded doors and locks.
-And police changed their strategies for responding to a gunman intent only on killing.
+And security firms forged a multibillion-dollar industry, introducing surveillance video, panic buttons and upgraded doors and locks.

-Some of the Columbine survivors find comfort in students being shielded by high fences or locked doors.
-Others find themselves frustrated by the ready acceptance of active-shooter drills in schools.
+Leaning on her religious faith and family support, Ruegsegger Johnson worked hard to push down her terror and manage her post-traumatic stress as her children got older.
+She became unwilling to let her past affect her kids' experience.

-Ruegsegger Johnson has developed her own ritual for the school drop-off.
-On a recent sunny spring morning, she helped her kids find their book bags and tie their shoes before ushering them to the car.
+She has developed her own ritual for the school drop-off.
+On a recent sunny morning, she helped her kids find their book bags and tie their shoes before ushering them to the car.
 She prayed aloud as they neared the school, giving thanks for a beautiful morning and asking for a day of learning and friendship.

 As always, she made a silent addition: Keep them safe.